Saul Gorss

-Sol Gorss (born Saul Gorss; March 22, 1908 – September 10, 1966) was a prominent American movie and television actor and stunt man.
+Saul Gorss (March 22, 1908 – September 10, 1966) was a prominent American movie and television actor and stunt man.
 He was active from the 1930s to the mid-1960s, when he died.

 Early life

 Before Gorss became an actor, he worked as a professional football player, a caddy and an assistant golf professional.

 Career

 Gorss appeared in many films, including Warlock, The Phantom (serial), and Adventures of Superman, among many others.
 In 1944, he owned a night club.

 Personal life

 On September 1, 1944, Gorss married actress Virginia Haralson.
 He is buried at Mount Sinai Memorial Park Cemetery.